Raj-Halwai/Face-Mask-Detection-No-Mask-/README.md

-🛡️ Face Mask Detection using Deep Learning
+<h1>🛡️ Face Mask Detection using Deep Learning</h1>
-This project is a Face Mask Detection system built using deep learning and computer vision techniques.
-It can accurately detect whether a person is wearing a mask or not in real-time from an image or webcam feed.
+<h5>This project is a Face Mask Detection system built using deep learning and computer vision techniques.
+It can accurately detect whether a person is wearing a mask or not in real-time from an image or webcam feed.</h5>

 🔍 Features
 Detects faces with or without masks